zksecurity/stwo-book/src/air-development/dynamic-lookups/index.md

 {{#include ../../../stwo-examples/examples/dynamic_lookups.rs:main_end}}
 ```

 Looking at the code above, we can see that it looks very similar to the implementation in the previous section.
 Instead of creating a preprocessed column, we create two columns where the first column is a random permutation of values `[0, 1 << log_size)` and the second column contains the values in order.
 Note that this is equivalent to "looking up" all values in the first trace column once.
-And since all the values are looked up only once, we do not need a separate multiplicity column.
+And since all the values are looked up exactly once, we do not need a separate multiplicity column.

 Then, we create a LogUp column that contains the values $\frac{1}{original} - \frac{1}{permuted}$.